MolSSI-Education/cpp_programming/01-03-collaboration.md

 ~~~
 {: .bash}

-Here, the last line indicates that we are pushing to `origin` (our fork) to the `sodium` branch.
+Here, the last line indicates that we are pushing to `origin` to the `sodium` branch.
 The branch name you type in place of sodium should match the name of the branch you are working on.
 If you view your repository on GitHub, you should now see that you have another branch in addition to the master branch.

 As part of the output from this command, you should see the following: